Difference Between LLC and Inc (Corporation)

-- If you form an LLC, you won’t be able to issue shares in near future.
-If you form a corporation, you would be able to issue shares in near future.
+- If you form an LLC, you won’t be able to issue shares in the near future.
+If you form a corporation, you would be able to issue shares in the near future.

 - In the case of an LLC, the entire ownership is owned by the members of the LLC.
 In the case of a corporation, the ownership lies with the shareholders, but everything is managed by the management.